Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 Real-life example

-5. Phase 2: System & Software Design
+6. Phase 2: System & software design

 Once you know what you’re building, you decide how it should work.
+Design is where you make the highest-impact trade-offs: scalability, security, cost, and complexity.

 In this phase you typically:

-6. Phase 3: Implementation (Coding)
+7. Phase 3: Implementation (coding)

 Good implementation practices include: